auth0/docs/articles/appliance/private-cloud-requirements.md

 Please finalize  DNS names prior to PSaaS Appliance deployment.
 :::

-You'll need to choose the domain names for your environments.
+Auth0 provides the domain names needed for your DNS zones/certificates.
 If you have Development and Production environments, your domain names will typically be formatted as follows:

 | Environment | Sample Domain Name          |
 | ----------- | --------------------------- |